Notes on the type classification of von Neumann algebras: The algebraic classification of factors

 A projection $P$ in a von Neumann algebra $\A$ is \textbf{finite-dimensional relative to $\A$}, or simply \textbf{finite}, if every proper subprojection $Q \in \A, Q \lneq P$ is inequivalent to $P$.
 Conversely, $P$ is \textbf{infinite-dimensional relative to $\A$}, or simply \textbf{infinite}, if there exists a projector $Q \in \A$ with $Q \lneq P$ and $Q \sim P.$ \end{definition}

 Notice that every infinite projector $P \in \A$ must be infinite-rank in the Hilbert space sense; this is because if $P$ is infinite in $\A$ it is clearly infinite in $\B(\H)$, and the algebraic definitions of ``finite'' versus ``infinite'' in $\B(\H)$ correspond to the standard notions of finite and infinite rank.
 However, there can exist projectors of infinite rank that are finite relative to a von Neumann algebra $\A$.
-This is because even if $P \in \A$ has infinite rank, its infinite-rank proper subprojectors might not be contained in $\A$, so the algebra $\A$ has no way of seeing that $P$ has infinite rank.
+One way this can happen is if $P \in \A$ is an infinite-rank projector, but none of its infinite-rank proper subprojectors are contained in $\A$, so that the algebra $\A$ has no way of seeing that $P$ has infinite rank.
 This happens, e.g., for the trivial von Neumann algebra consisting of scalar multiples of the identity in an infinite-dimensional Hilbert space.
 Alternatively, even if $\A$ contains an infinite-rank proper subprojector $Q \lneq P$, it might not contain any partial isometry $V$ with $V^* V = P$ and $V V^* = Q,$ so $\A$ cannot see that $Q$ and $P$ have the same rank!
 In either of these cases, $P$ will be finite relative to $\A$, even though it is an infinite-rank projector.

 We have a good definition now of what it means for a projector $P$ to be ``effectively finite dimensional'' with respect to $\A$, but we still haven't shown that this definition satisfies our original goal of characterizing the projectors $P$ that can be consistently renormalized into maximally mixed states on subspaces of $\H$.
 To do this, we will need to introduce traces; this will be done in section \ref{sec:traces}.
 First, though, I will explain some general properties of the projector equivalence relation that will be very important for developing the theory.
 I will then give a preliminary classification of factors in terms of what kinds of projectors they contain, which will be physically justified in section \ref{sec:traces} when we show that finite projectors can be renormalized consistently into density matrices.